What happened at the 2022 Space4Women Expert Meeting

 Overall, the event was an incredible opportunity for experts and advocates to share their expertise, experiences, and passion for gender equality.
 The enthusiasm and commitment of the participants made the Expert Meeting a successful and inspiring event, with follow-up actions and recommendations to be implemented.

-More details about the outcomes of the discussions will be available in the Outcome Report, which will be published by end of 2022.
+More details about the outcomes of the discussions are available in this report.

 List of speakers and presentations